 In this section, the software and hardware used in all experiments will be described.
-The tests were performed on a cluster located at SequoiaDB's lab.
+The tests were performed on a cluster that was provided by SequoiaDB.
 All experiments were executed on physical hardware without any virtualization layer.
-The base system as well as the basic MongoDB and SequoiaDB installation were installed by trained professionals. bankmark had full root access to the cluster and reviewed all settings.
-Cassandra was installed by bankmark.
+The base system as well as the NoSQL systems were installed by trained professionals. bankmark had full root access to the cluster and reviewed all settings.